In mid-2020, New Relic released a newer user model, referred to as the New Relic One user model. Here are the users on this user model:

 For how to query and alert on usage data, see Query usage data.

 Default user groups: Admin and User

 A user group allows managing multiple users at the same time.
 Your New Relic users are assigned to a group and that group is granted access to specific roles and specific accounts.

-We have two default user groups you can add users to:
+We have two default user groups available for full users:

 - User: Adding someone to this group allows them to use and configure monitoring/analysis features but not perform account-related tasks like managing billing or users.